har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 <img src="ConfigPortal2.png" />

-* If you want to change the Internet Access point configuration SSID/PW or the Thingspeak parameters, start the AP portal by pressing the configuration button (GPIO0) when you see the display prompt.
+* If you want to change the Internet Access point configuration SSID/PW or Thingspeak credentials, start the AP portal by pressing the configuration button when you see the display prompt, just after power-up.
 Keep it pressed until you see confirmation of the portal startup.
 Now connect to the portal and make your changes.

 <img src="screenshot.png"/>

 * Battery and WiFi status are shown in the left side of the display.
-If the unit was not able to connect to the configured IAP, or if unable to connect to ThingSpeak with 3 consecutive attempts, the Wifi radio is turned off and no WiFi icon will be displayed.
+If the unit cannot connect to the last configured IAP, or cannot connect to ThingSpeak with 3 consecutive attempts, the Wifi radio is turned off and no WiFi icon will be displayed.

 ## Power management